-• https://lafayette.zoom.us/j/97931529698
+• https://lafayette.zoom.us/j/99528030232

 The password is provided on the course Moodle.
-The assumption is that whenever this occurs, we will return to an in-person learning environment as soon as circumstances permit.
+I will notify all members of the class by email as far in advance as possible if we need to switch to a virtual classroom environment at any point during the semester.
+The assumption is that if this should even happen, we will return to an inperson learning environment as soon as circumstances permit.